JuanPabloDiaz/freeForGeeks/README.md

 - [CS50](https://www.youtube.com/c/cs50) is Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.
 - [Geek's Lesson](https://www.youtube.com/c/GeeksLesson/) is a YouTube channel about the `art of computer science`.
 Offers tutorials on programming, web development, and more.
 - [The Missing Semester of your CS Education](https://missing.csail.mit.edu/) is a free MIT platform that teaches you the **skills you need to succeed Computer Science**.
 You will learn how to master the command-line, use a powerful text editor, use fancy features of version control systems, and much more!
+- [Web-Dev-For-Beginners](https://microsoft.github.io/Web-Dev-For-Beginners/#/) is a free 24-episode course that teaches you the basics of web development. ⭐ [81k stars](https://github.com/microsoft/Web-Dev-For-Beginners)

 ## Job Boards